Find Trade Colleges

 The average tuition and fees for an out-of-state undergraduate student at Oregon Coast Community College are $5,148 a year.

-On top of its placing in our value ranking, Oregon Coast Community College also did well on our Best Allied Health Services Basic Certificate Trade Schools in the Far Western US Region list.
-It’s in the top 10% of all schools reviewed in this analysis.
+As a testament to the quality of education it offers, Oregon Coast Community College also is in the top 10% of our Best Allied Health Services Basic Certificate Trade Schools in the Far Western US Region ranking.

-Out-of-state tuition fees for undergraduate students at Rogue Community College are $6,192 per year.
+The average tuition and fees for an out-of-state undergraduate student at Rogue Community College are $6,192 a year.

 Columbia Gorge Community College ranked #6 on this year’s Best Value Allied Health Services Basic Certificate Schools in the Far Western US Region list.
 Columbia Gorge Community College is a small public school located in the remote town of The Dalles.